Woody Harrelson and Justin Theroux tackle Watergate in White House PlumbersMay 3 | 4 min read

 I think there’s something really beautiful about making something that’s only one season these days, because so much stuff isn’t.
 We’ll see what they do.
 At this point in the world I’m sure they’re scratching their heads as to how they would pull that off – it’d be a long way off from production.
 But our intention was always to make a one-season thing.

-ZeroZeroZero season 1 Box Set is available to watch from Thursday, February 4, on Sky Atlantic with NOW TV.
+The ZeroZeroZero season 1 box set is available to watch on Sky Atlantic with the NOW Entertainment Membership.